Are you registered for Spanish public healthcare?

 To find out how to register for Spanish public healthcare instead, and whether you may be entitled, click here.

 If you are not entitled to register, you may be able to pay for access to the Spanish public healthcare system on a monthly basis.
-For more details on all public healthcare provision in Spain see this UK Department of Health website.
+For more details on all public healthcare provision in Spain see the UK government’s living in Spain website.

 Think ahead for what you may do in an emergency situation and plan today for what might happen in the future.

-(According to the Withdrawal Agreement, Britain’s exit from the EU has not changed the rights of those Britons living in Spain into the future , providing you are registered as resident and have a valid green credit-card-sized (or A4-sized) certificate by the end of the Brexit transition period (31st December 2020))
+(According to the Withdrawal Agreement, Britain’s exit from the EU has not changed the rights of those Britons living in Spain into the future, providing you are registered as resident and have the green-coloured certificate (credit-card-sized or A4 sized) OR the equivalent TIE photo card that shows you were resident in Spain by the end of the transition period (31st December 2020))